subugoe/oa2020cadata/analysis/paper.md

 indicated by the role “reprint author” in the Web of Science database, were taken into consideration.
 The following table describes the variables in detail.
-Overall, 99 % of records representing original articles and reviews in the period 2014 - 2017 provide affiliation information for corresponding authors at the country-level.
+Overall, 99 % of records representing original articles and reviews in the period 2014 - 2018 had affiliation information for corresponding authors at the country-level.

 Data